-Want to find a dentist in Amherst, NY or the surrounding areas of Tonawanda and Wheatfield?
+Want to find a dentist in Amherst, NY, or the surrounding areas of Tonawanda and Wheatfield?
 Creekside Dentistry may be the perfect fit for your family’s needs.
-Whether you need a local dentist for general dentistry and routine care or a highly trained specialist to treat your complex dental problems, Dr. Neuhaus and Dr. Neuhaus can help.
+Whether you need a local dentist for general dentistry and routine care or a highly trained specialist to treat your complex dental problems, Dr. Neuhaus and our dental care team can help.

 Call us at (716) 262-8070 or request an appointment online.